miker704/Strife/patches.md

     - Moved Old Server Members List to deprecated Folder.
     - Changed text for All friends Page if a user has no friends.
     - Breaking Down Friends Homepage Container (Main DashBoard) into seperate Components.
+    - Added New Pic for the active now section if the user is "Streaming a game/something".

 ## Backend Changes